-Two of the world's largest technology companies are together in support of the Clean Energy Plan, signed in 2015 by the United States government, but which now risks being repealed by the country's Environmental Protection Agency (EPA).
+Two of the world's largest technology companies are partnering together in support of the Clean Energy Plan, signed in 2015 by the United States government.
+Currently risks are being repealed by the country's Environmental Protection Agency (EPA).
 After Apple’s declaration of support, Google filed a statement for EPA championing the plan.

-However, in October 2017, the Trump administration is trying to roll it back completely; the EPA is considering alternatives to repeal the Clean Power Plan, and has made official the formal rules and procedures to replace the Plan.
-Thus, the EPA opened a public consultation to formulate the new proposal: companies, organizations and universities can send comments to the agency, which will be required to respond formally to all of them - including Apple and Google, and other companies remain to stay in favor of the Clean Power Plan.
+However, in October 2017, the Trump administration tried to revoke this initiative completely and the EPA stepped in to create alternative plans.
+The EPA created official rules and procedures to replace the Clean Power Plan.
+Thus, the EPA opened a public consultation to formulate the new proposal: in which companies, organizations and universities can send comments to the agency, which will be required to respond formally to all of them.
+However both Apple and Google, and other companies remain to stay in favor of the Clean Power Plan.

 What did Google and Apple say?

-The document filed by Google with the EPA was shared with tech-media vehicles such as TechCrunch and The Verge.
-According to the outlets, Google has highlighted its own efforts in search of renewable energy sources and how this policy, as the entire industry knows, has the potential to make clean energy cheaper and is also a good source of jobs.
+The document filed by Google with the EPA, shared the tech-media vehicles such as TechCrunch and The Verge.
+According to the outlets, Google has highlighted its efforts in the search of renewable energy sources and how this policy, as the entire industry knows, has the potential to make clean energy cheaper and create jobs.

 “Wind and solar deployment, as well as the associated supply chains, have been among the fastest-growing sectors in the U.S. economy in recent years, with job growth rates significantly exceeding the growth rate of the overall labor force,” the company affirms.